- Data Mining Tutorial

 Rough Set Approach

-The Rough Set Theory is base on establishment of equivalence classes within the given training data.
+The Rough Set Theory is based on the establishment of equivalence classes within the given training data.
 The tuples that forms the equivalence class are indiscernible.
-It means the samples are identical wrt to the attributes describing the data.
+It means the samples are identical with respect to the attributes describing the data.

-There are some classes in given real world data, which can not be distinguished in terms of available attributes.
+There are some classes in the given real world data, which cannot be distinguished in terms of available attributes.
 We can use the rough sets to roughly define such classes.

-Lower Approximation of C − The lower approximation of C consist of all the data tuples, that bases on knowledge of attribute.
-These attribute are certain to belong to class C.
+Lower Approximation of C − The lower approximation of C consists of all the data tuples, that based on the knowledge of the attribute, are certain to belong to class C.

-Upper Approximation of C − The upper approximation of C consist of all the tuples that based on knowledge of attributes, can not be described as not belonging to C.
+Upper Approximation of C − The upper approximation of C consists of all the tuples, that based on the knowledge of attributes, cannot be described as not belonging to C.

 Fuzzy Set Approaches

-The fuzzy set theory also allow to deal with vague or inexact facts.
-For example being a member of a set of high incomes is inexact (eg. if $50,000 is high then what about $49,000 and $48,000).
+The fuzzy set theory also allows us to deal with vague or inexact facts.
+For example, being a member of a set of high incomes is in exact (e.g. if $50,000 is high then what about $49,000 and $48,000).
 Unlike the traditional CRISP set where the element either belong to S or its complement but in fuzzy set theory the element can belong to more than one fuzzy set.

-For example, the income value $49,000 belong to both the medium and high fuzzy sets but to differing degrees.
-Fuzzy set notation for this income value is as follows:
+For example, the income value $49,000 belongs to both the medium and high fuzzy sets but to differing degrees.
+Fuzzy set notation for this income value is as follows −

 mmedium_income($49k)=0.15 and mhigh_income($49k)=0.96

-where m is membership function that operates on fuzzy set of medium_income and high_income respectively.
-This notation can be shown diagrammatically as follows:
+where ‘m’ is the membership function that operates on the fuzzy sets of medium_income and high_income respectively.
+This notation can be shown diagrammatically as follows −